 Authentication to the API on all environments is governed by OAuth 2.0.
 This authentication protocol offers enhanced security measures, ensuring that access to patient data and medical documentation is securely managed and compliant with healthcare regulations.

 By default, you will receive a client-id and client-secret to authenticate via grant type: client credentials.
-This can be modified and extended to authenticate individual users of your application, including options to utilize SSO or SAML.
+This can be modified and extended upon request to authenticate individual users of your application, including options to utilize SSO or SAML.

 1